berdal84/Mageek-Java/README.md

 - open multi series
 - project slices
 - split channels (up to 4)
-- tint each channel using a color.
+- apply a LUT to each channel.
 - save the result as a *.tiff

 Here is the result of processing a single *.czi file and putting the 4 channels in a row: